Two point charges are fixed 4.0 cm apart from each other. Their c... | Channels for Pearson+

 Two point charges are fixed 4.0 cm apart from each other.
 Their charges are Q₁ = Q₂ = 6.5 μC and their masses are m₁ = 2.5 mg and m₂ = 3.5 mg.

-(b) If both charges are released from rest at the same time, what will be the speed of Q₁ after a very long time?
-Ignore the environment.
+(a) If Q₁ is released from rest, what will be its speed after a very long time?

 Verified Solution